-Most victims of fraud contact a regulatory authority or law enforcement agency or the bank/financial institution after they've lost their money in other words when it’s too late.
-It's far better to make the contact and obtain whatever information is available while they still had their money.
+Most victims of fraud contact a regulatory authority or law enforcement agency or the bank/financial institution after they’ve lost their money, in other words when it’s too late.
+It’s far better to make contact and obtain whatever information is available while they still have their money.

-7. Ask what recourse you would have if you make a purchase and aren't satisfied.
-If there's a guarantee or refund provision, it's best to have it in writing and be satisfied that the business will stand behind its guarantee before you make a final financial commitment.
-Remember swindlers will tell you all the things you want hear, they need to convince you to hand over your money and have no intention of standing behind any promises or guarantees they offer you.
+- Ask what recourse you would have if you made a purchase and aren’t satisfied.
+If there’s a guarantee or refund provision, it’s best to have it in writing and be satisfied that the business will stand by its guarantee before you make a final financial commitment.
+Remember swindlers will tell you all the things you want to hear, they need to convince you to hand over your money and have no intention of standing behind any promises or guarantees they offer you.

-8. Beware of testimonials or reference provided to you especially ones that seem rehearsed or that give no way of checking out.
-They may be fictitious or involve nothing more than a member of the criminals network or simply be someone paid a fee to speak well of the company or individual and the product or service being offered to you.
+- Beware of testimonials or references provided to you, especially ones that seem rehearsed or that give no way of checking out.
+They may be fictitious or involve nothing more than a member of the criminal network or simply be someone paid a fee to speak well of the company or individual and the product or service being offered to you.

-Many businesses offer online systems to take payments on their behalf so check with the company there using as if this is a swindler they would have lied to the company that they are using too and your information could help catch them.
+Many businesses offer online systems to take payments on their behalf so check with the company they are using as if this is a swindler, they would have lied to the company that they are using too and your information could help catch them.

-10. If necessary, hang up.
-If you're simply not interested, if you become subject to high-pressure sales tactics, if you can't obtain the information you want or get evasive answers, or if you hear your own better judgment whispering that you may be making a serious mistake, just say good-bye.
+- If necessary, hang up.
+If you’re simply not interested, if you become subject to high-pressure sales tactics, if you can’t obtain the information, you want or get evasive answers, or if you hear your own better judgment whispering that you may be making a serious mistake, just say good-bye.